-Improving our understanding of dementia, and the steps we can take to reduce our risk, is an important part of what we do at Alzheimer’s Research UK.
-And it perfectly complements our pioneering research to understand the brain and how we can overcome dementia once and for all.
+Improving our understanding of the steps we can take to reduce our dementia risk, is an important part of what we do at Alzheimer’s Research UK.

-By tapping into studies that track people over time, our researchers are revealing how brain health is shaped throughout life.
-Evidence suggests that some factors early in our life, including our education, play a role in our risk, but midlife is an important window too.
+By tapping into studies that track people over time, our researchers are discovering how brain health is shaped throughout life.
+We know that some factors early in our life, including our education, play a role in our risk, but midlife is an important window too.

-Researchers leading our Insight 46 study at University College London have been working with an important group of volunteers who were all born in March 1946.
-Using brain scans, they have found that faster rises in blood pressure in midlife are linked to more signs of blood vessel damage and with smaller brain size at age 70.
+Researchers leading our Insight 46 study at University College London have been working with a group of volunteers who were all born in March 1946.
+Using brain scans, they’ve found that faster rises in blood pressure in midlife are linked to more signs of blood vessel damage and smaller brain size when aged 70.

-“Our findings suggest that increasing or high blood pressure even as early as the 30s could have a knock-on effect on brain health four decades later” says Prof Jon Schott, who is leading the study.
+“Our findings suggest that increasing or high blood pressure, even in our 30s, could have a knock-on effect on brain health four decades later” says Prof Jon Schott, who is leading the study.

-Our MedEx study is setting out to understand whether education and dedicated support can help people at risk of heart disease to adopt a Mediterranean style diet and exercise regularly.
-If successful, the study could lead to larger trials studying whether these changes can affect our dementia risk.
+Another study is setting out to understand whether education and support can help people at risk of heart disease to adopt a Mediterranean style diet and exercise regularly.
+If successful, this could lead to larger studies looking at whether these changes can affect our dementia risk.

-Research we funded at the University of Cambridge revealed that over 65s who had greater social engagement had better brain health, and by partnering with the Royal National Institute for Deaf People, we’re driving efforts to understand the emerging link between hearing loss and dementia.
+Research we funded at the University of Cambridge revealed that over 65s who had greater social engagement had better brain health.
+And by partnering with the Royal National Institute for Deaf People, we’re driving efforts to understand the link between hearing loss and dementia.
 Together, we’re supporting Dr Piers Dawes at the University of Manchester as he explores whether treating hearing loss could help reduce dementia risk.

 “We want to see whether hearing aids could help keep people connected to family, friends and loved ones for longer” says Dr Dawes.